 - 1. Unhealthy branches in Forest Garden are pruned - 2.
-Green Wall terminal buds are pruned (except in windbreak line) - 3.
-Side branches are woven into Green Wall, with excess branches pruned - 4.
-Slow growing trees in the nursery are pruned for form and health - 5.
-Trees in alleys and contours are pruned - 6.
-Green manure is applied to the field - 7.
+Green Wall is properly pruned (except in windbreak line) - 3.
+Side branches are woven into Green Wall - 4.
+Trees in alleys and contours are pruned - 5.
+Green manure is applied to the field - 6.
+Fruit trees are pruned for form and health - 7.
+Timber trees are pruned for form and health (where relevant) - 8.
 Correct pruning practices used all around (clean cuts; limited breakage or tearing)